 - Unearned Income = $5,000 + $6,500

 Therefore, Jimmy earned a total U.I. of $11,500 in 2019.

 Types of Unearned Income

-Although there are several sources through which U.I can be generated, some of the common sources or types of unearned income are as follows:
+Although there are several sources through which U.I. can be generated, some of the familiar sources or types of unearned income are as follows:

 - Dividends earned from stock investment